IvanGodinez21/discord-streamrole/README.md

 Streamrole(bot, {
-	live :  "LIVE", // LIVE is the ROL that a live streamer acquires | you can change LIVE for other role name that you want to use required : "STREAMER" // STREAMER is the ROL that a live streamer needs to acquiere the LIVE ROL | you can change STREAMER for other role name that you want to use (remember adding the comma after "LIVE")
+	live :  "LIVE", // LIVE is the ROL that a live streamer acquires | you can change LIVE for other role name that you want to use required : "STREAMER", // STREAMER is the ROL that a live streamer needs to acquiere the LIVE ROL | you can change STREAMER for other role name that you want to use (remember adding the comma after "LIVE") console : false // You can enable or disable the console.log from the package if you want | Use true to enable and use false to disable
 });
 ```